AzureAD/microsoft-authentication-library-for-js/samples/msal-angular-v3-samples/angular-standalone-sample/README.md

 - In the web page, click on the "Login" button.
 The app will automatically reload if you change any of the source files.

 ## Additional notes
 - The default interaction type for the sample is redirects.
-The sample can be configured to use redirects by changing the `interactionType` in `app.module.ts` to `InteractionType.Popup`.
+The sample can be configured to use redirects by changing the `interactionType` in `main.ts` to `InteractionType.Popup`.